-No-Sew Bean Bags for Patio Games with the Kids
+No-Sew Bean Bags for Outdoor Games with Kids

 Sharing is caring!

 I always find that my nieces and nephews are more invested in an activity when they are involved in the creation process.
-We are always outside making up new games and adapting old ones, and so I decided to take it to the next level and create some fun bean bags.
+We are always outside making up new games and adapting old ones, so I decided to take it to the next level and create some fun bean bags.
 These quick and easy No-Sew Bean Bags are perfect to make with the kiddos in just about 30 minutes and with limited supplies.
-Scroll all the way down to check out the games we created to play outside on the patio and then enter to win the GIVEAWAY!
+Scroll all the way down to check out the games we created to play outside on the patio!

 Fairfield World Summer Patio Party

-I am excited to be hosting the Fairfield World Summer Patio Party with Laura of Me and my INKlings and Ann Butler of Bella Crafts Publishing, plus a bunch of talented designer friends.
+I am excited to be hosting the Fairfield World Summer Patio Party with Laura of Me and my INKlings, plus a bunch of talented designer friends.
 We are all sharing our favorite DIY Patio Projects!
-Scroll down to see all of the fantastic projects and enter to win a GIVEAWAY!
+Scroll down to see all of the fantastic projects!

 No-Sew Bean Bags for Patio Games with the Kids Creatively Beth #creativelybeth #kidsgames #beanbags #polypellets #fairfieldworld